JohnnyGoodrich/capstone-project/README.md

   * Database: MongoDB
   * Deployment: Heroku for backend, Netlify for frontend
 ## User Story
-    * As a user I want to be able to sign-up/sign-in so I can have a profile that saves my data
+  * As a user I want to be able to sign-up/sign-in so I can have a profile tha  saves my data
   * As a user I want to be able to set daily calorie and nutritient goals for the day
   * As a user I want to be able to log my food consumed throughout the day and save my meals
   * As a user I want to be able to see my progress toward my calorie and nutrient goals displayed

 ## Wireframes
 ![image](https://user-images.githubusercontent.com/116520614/215365287-912e6138-d87e-4457-b1aa-c93db428b3d2.png)